TheGameSystems/OKids/README.md

 # OKids
 Nostalgic Kids Website for older computers

 Thank you for your visit to OKids.
-This is website, which allows you to do flash activities within a 90s computer.
+This is a website, which allows you to do flash activities within a 90s or 2000s computer.

 How to use website: